timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER II-GENERAL POWERS AND DUTIES/Part B-Federal-State Cooperation/Part B-Federal-State Cooperation.md

   * (B) demonstration projects for the prevention and control of such diseases;

-  * (C) public information and education programs for the prevention and control of such diseases; and
+  * (C) public information and education programs for the prevention and control of such diseases;

-  * (D) education, training, and clinical skills improvement activities in the prevention and control of such diseases for health professionals (including allied health personnel).
+  * (D) education, training, and clinical skills improvement activities in the prevention and control of such diseases for health professionals (including allied health personnel);

+  * (E) planning, implementation, and evaluation of activities to address vaccine-preventable diseases, including activities to—

+    * (i) identify communities at high risk of outbreaks related to vaccine-preventable diseases, including through improved data collection and analysis;

+    * (ii) pilot innovative approaches to improve vaccination rates in communities and among populations with low rates of vaccination;

+    * (iii) reduce barriers to accessing vaccines and evidence-based information about the health effects of vaccines;

+    * (iv) partner with community organizations and health care providers to develop and deliver evidence-based interventions, including culturally and linguistically appropriate interventions, to increase vaccination rates;

+    * (v) improve delivery of evidence-based vaccine-related information to parents and others; and

+    * (vi) improve the ability of State, local, Tribal, and territorial public health departments to engage communities at high risk for outbreaks related to vaccine-preventable diseases, including, as appropriate, with local educational agencies, as defined in section 7801 of title 20; and

+  * (F) research related to strategies for improving awareness of scientific and evidence-based vaccine-related information, including for communities with low rates of vaccination, in order to understand barriers to vaccination, improve vaccination rates, and assess the public health outcomes of such strategies.

 * (2) The Secretary may make grants to States, political subdivisions of States, and other public and nonprofit private entities for—